 Hormone levels influence our mental and emotional well-being.
-But this delicate balance of hormones can be affected by stress, toxic chemicals, and inadequate diets, as well as deficiencies in certain essential nutrients - particularly vitamins, minerals, essential fatty acids, and amino acids.
-And when hormones levels are imbalanced our bodies do not work as they should.
-We become fatigued, gain weight, and lose energy and motivation.
-As the famous psychoanalyst, Sigmund Freud said, "Anatomy is destiny!"
+But this delicate balance of chemicals can be affected by stress, toxicity, and inadequate diets, as well as deficiencies in certain essential nutrients (particularly vitamins, minerals, essential fatty acids and amino acids).
+When hormone levels are imbalanced, our bodies do not work as they should.
+We become fatigued, gain weight, lose motivation and may even experience mood symptoms, all of which prevent us from living our happiest lives.

-Natural hormones, made from plant chemicals extracted from yams and soybeans, are chemically identical to what our body makes.
-The body uses these natural hormones much more effectively to potentially reduce the likelihood of developing certain cancers, as well as support bone, heart, and overall health.
+Patients have several types of hormone replacement therapy to choose from based on their needs.
+Natural or bioidentical hormone therapy uses hormones extracted from yams and soybeans, which are chemically identical to what the human body makes.
+The body uses these natural hormones to potentially reduce the likelihood of developing certain cancers, as well as support bone, heart, and overall health.
 On the other hand, synthetic hormones are created in the lab, and mimic natural hormones.
 All hormone medications have a similar balance of benefits and risks.
 Your doctor can help you decide which type of hormone you need to regain health and balance in your life.

 The North American Menopause Society, the American Society for Reproductive Medicine, and the Endocrine Society assures that hormone therapy is acceptable and relatively safe for health.